RobinBoers/frontend-delight-vscode/README.md

 # Frontend Delight

-Frontend Delight is my favorite color scheme.
+Frontend Delight color scheme for VSCode.
+Inspired by Frontend Delight for Sublime text.
-I use it in Vim, Alacritty, Firefox, Qtile and Spotify.
-I also made it into a VSCode color scheme.
-It isnt perfect, but good enough for me.
-The UI for v1.0.2+ is based on the GitHub Dark (Classic) theme.
-Enjoy :)

 Original creator: <https://github.com/bernatfortet>

-Version v1.0.3+ contains two color themes:
+This extension contains two color themes:

 - **Frontend Delight**: the original Sublime Theme converted to VSCode
-- **Frontend Delight Enhanced**: the same as the original, but with edits by me
+- **Frontend Delight Enhanced**: support for more languages, color changes and other edits by me

 ## Screenshots